-Prerequisite: WRTG101.
+Prerequisite: WRTG 101 or WRTG 101S.
 A study of the principles and machinery of American foreign relations.
 The goal is to apply historical themes of American foreign policy to contemporary international relations, incorporate tenets of international law into American diplomatic approaches, and inform and influence policy making.
 Emphasis is on the conduct of the U.S. Department of State and the Foreign Service.
 Analysis covers the major foreign policies of the United States.